tiago4maral/allium-take-home/README.md

 stored in 'available_chains_ids' for reference.
 Almost all of them are available, but 3 doesn't have IDs (Immutable, Matrix, and Picasso), so we can't get historical price data from tokens on these chains.

-- In TOKEN_CONTRACT_ADDRESS we can insert any available token contract address indexed by Coingecko, available in that chain.
-More on why I decided to focus on token address instead of token id or token name below.

-- In DAYS, we state that we should get data up to that number of days ago (I'm getting MAX).
-Also, since we are using the free plan, our MAX will return daily prices.
-Better plans would bring more granular data.

 - Function 'is_token_indexed' is important because, as we know, not all tokens are indexed by Coingecko APIs.
 Here, we check the coins list from CoinGecko and check if our token_contract_address appears in that list.
 I decided to focus on token_contract_address instead of token_id or token_name because tokens can have the same name and token_id is something created for the CoinGecko API, on the other hand, token contract address is an universal variable we can check in several different platforms.